About Records of London's Livery Companies Online (ROLLCO).

 Registers of Freemen, 1727-1900

-These registers are more detailed that those from the earlier period, and typically record the new Freeman's occupation and address.
+These registers are more detailed than those from the earlier period, and typically record the new Freeman's occupation and address.
 Freedoms by servitude may also give the occupation and address of the Master and/or Mistress, whereas Freedoms by patrimony often record the name and date of the Freedom of the father.
 Details of 'tests' (witnesses) to the Freedom may also be provided.
 In the later nineteenth century, dates of birth are occasionally given.

 Registers of Apprentices, 1606-1908

 Apprenticeship records typically record the name of the new apprentice, the name, place of origin and occupation or status of the father, the name of the Master or Mistress, the date of the apprenticeship and the length of the term.
 The payment of bonds and premiums may also be recorded.
 From the 1640s, the Company's registers become more detailed and often give the occupation and address of the Master or Mistress.
+Records for the period 1606-1641 exist in Latin only.

 The Drapers' Company